Riots, Drills and the Devil: Production

-This episode was filmed in Chicago, Illinois and Joliet, Illinois in August 2005 where it was summer.
+This episode was filmed in Chicago, Illinois, and Joliet, Illinois, in August 2005 where it was summer.
 The weather condition was reflected in the dialogue "hottest April on record", and the make-up and wardrobe of the characters.
 The song "Nine Thou" by Styles Of Beyond begins at the end of "Riots, Drills and the Devil (Part 1)" when Lincoln attacks T-Bag and is also used in the opening of the episode "Riots, Drills and the Devil (Part 2)".

-The fictional Fox News broadcast in the episode describes Fox River State Penitentiary as a "Level 5" institution.
-On the other hand, in the series pilot, the judge, who convicted Michael Scofield, states that Fox River is a "Level 1" facility.
-In the state of Illinois, "Level 1" is the highest, while levels 6-8 have the lowest level of security in terms of federal prisons.
-However, it is more likely for the Fox River State Penitentiary be of a higher security level; this is because high security prisons in the USA are described as having, "highly-secured perimeters (featuring walls or reinforced fences), multiple- and single-occupant cell housing, the highest staff-to-inmate ratio, and close control of inmate movement", (features found in Fox River State Penitentiary), whilst low security prisons are described as having, "dormitory housing, a relatively low staff-to-inmate ratio, and limited or no perimeter fencing".

 Cast notes

 In the first part of the episode, Marshall Allman (L. J. Burrows) does not make an appearance.
 Robert Knepper (T-Bag) returns after a two episode gap, in which his character recovers from his brutal beating in "Cell Test".
 The second part of this episode is the first episode in the series in which regular cast member Paul Adelstein (Agent Kellerman) does not appear.
 John Turk guests stars as Turk, the inmate ordered to kill Burrows.
 Also, making their first appearances are Matt DeCaro as CO Roy Geary, and John Heard as Frank Tancredi.